 There are funds available to provide strike pay for members who have wages deducted for taking industrial action.
 There are two sources of funds:

 - UCU Fighting Fund – This is a national fund which any member in good standing can apply to.
 For further details and to apply, click here.
 UCU has confirmed that the Fighting Fund will also be available to members who suffer 100% deductions for action short of a strike (ASOS).
-Members earning under £30,000 can claim up to 11 days from the Fighting Fund, and 5 additional days for ASOS deductions.
-Other members can claim for 11 days in total (inclusive of strike days).
+Members can claim up to 11 days from the Fighting Fund for strike action, and 9 additional days for 100% ASOS deductions.
+The level of payment depends on your salary.
 The first day of strike action is not covered by the national fund.

 - QMUCU local strike fund – This is a fund established from local branch reserves to supplement the national fund.
 The principles for distributing the local strike fund were established at branch meetings on 3rd February and 2nd March 2022 (see below).
 The local strike fund works by daily allowance.
 All members can claim, regardless of contract type.
 It is easy to apply and all requests will be processed as soon as possible.
 To apply, please complete the application form here and return to email@example.com